-We got a great question from a customer asking how long we recommended you keep a Chablis… What is your recommendation for the latest date a Chablis should be drunk, i.e., 4 years, 6 years, 8 years?
+We often get great questions from our customers and fellow wine enthusiasts.
+One memorable question was how long we recommended you keep a Chablis for… What is your recommendation for the latest date a Chablis should be drunk, i.e. 4 years, 6 years, 8 years?

 Browse our selection of White Burgundy here.